 About a third of the migraine sufferers in the U.S. experience migraine with aura.
 Of course, everyone is different, and symptoms vary by person and sometimes by attack.
 These migraines are believed to be caused by the same stimuli as a normal migraine headache, but the symptoms vary.
-Symptoms may come in the form of enlarging blind spot, wavy or zig-zag lines surrounding the blind spot, and other vision impairments.
+Ocular migraine symptoms may come in the form of enlarging blind spot, wavy or zig-zag lines surrounding the blind spot, and other vision impairments.
 Often these migraines are painless and will resolve without medication in 20 to 30 minutes.
 Learn more about ocular migraines and migraines with an aura.

 The Science behind Light Sensitivity

+What Causes Light Sensitivity?
 The physiological basis of light sensitivity has always been a mystery: Why is it that when one looks at a bright light, such as the sun, one feels pain?
 Why can light trigger a painful migraine attack?
 What part of the eye transforms light into a painful stimulus?

 Many parts of the eye work together to transform light rays passing through your pupil into images that your brain can interpret.
 The retina is the very back of the eye and holds millions of cells that are sensitive to light.
 The retina takes the light the eye receives and converts it into electrical signals so the brain can interpret what the eye is seeing.